jpommerening/grunt-submodule/README.md

 ## Getting Started

-This plugin requires Grunt (d'uh).
-You probably have used [Grunt][] before, but just in case you're wondering what this is all about, have a look at the [Getting Started][] guide.
+This plugin requires Grunt (d’uh).
+You probably have used [Grunt][] before, but just in case you’re wondering what this is all about, have a look at the [Getting Started][] guide.

 To use this plugin, you first need to install it and add it to your Gruntfile: